Miami Premises Liability Lawyers

 We have built a solid reputation as an industry leader in our field, obtaining millions of dollars in recovered compensation for our clients since 1988 and garnering legal industry awards along the way.
 At our firm, your case will be handled with a team approach, meaning you will have the advantage of several attorneys working on your behalf.

-Injured on another’s property?
-Get legal assistance from a Miami premises liability attorney at (866) 629-1061 in a free case evaluation.
+Get assistance from a Miami premises liability attorney by calling (866) 629-1061 for a free evaluation.
 You can also contact us online to learn more.

 - Accidents involving escalators and elevators

 - Wet, slippery, or greasy floors

 - Building code violations